plone/plone.restapi/docs/source/endpoints/relations.md

 ```

 (restapi-relations-creating-relations-label)=

 ## Creating relations

-Relations can be created by providing a list of the source, target, and name of the relation.
+You can create relations by providing a list of the source, target, and name of the relation.
 The source and target must be either a UID or path.

 If the relation is based on a `RelationChoice` or `RelationList` field of the source object, the value of the field is updated accordingly.

-Add by **path**:
+Create a relation by **path**:

 ```{eval-rst}
 ..  http:example:: curl httpie python-requests